 Well, believe it or not, there is an oral problem in which dental tissue grows at an abnormal rate.
-The name of this dental disease: Odontoma.
+The name of this dental disease: is Odontoma.

 Odontoma Dental Disease: What is it?

 Odontoma is an oral problem that can affect people of all ages it is composed of both hard and soft dental tissues, for example, enamel, dentin, and pulp tissue.
-When someone has this condition, odontoma, a benign tumor begins to originate within your oral cavity.
+When someone has this condition, odontoma, a benign tumor begins to originate within the oral cavity.

 FACT: Odontoma on average has been found in patients as young as 14.

 There are several symptoms associated with Odontoma, below are the most common symptoms